pokt-network/governance/constitution/constitution.md

 4.2.
 To initiate any Governance Transaction, Users must be Voters and stake the required collateral.

+#### Removing Voters

+4.3.
+Voters can be removed for 5 violations of this Constitution.
+A Voter’s violation count is inclusive of:
+  * **settlements** = 0.5 violations
+  * **lost Aragon Court rulings** = 1 violation
+  * **violation of Principles** = 2 violations, where an action will qualify as violating the Principles if it is successfully challenged on such grounds by any other member of the Council using Aragon Agreements, and a vote in favor of an action will retroactively qualify as violating the Principles if deemed so by Supermajority Approval in a Signaling Vote.

+4.4.
+Voters who were removed will not be permitted to re-join unless they first successfully achieve Supermajority Approval in a Signaling Vote.

 ### Executive

 #### Pocket Network Foundation (Foundation)

 ##### The Role of the Foundation

-4.3.
+4.5.
 The Foundation's objectives are to:
   * Steward Pocket Network
   * Hold legal custodianship of Pocket Core
   * Request funds from the Council for specific projects that have strategic value to the Pocket Network ecosystem, by submitting PEPs.

 ##### The Council’s Control of the Foundation

-4.4.
+4.6.
 The Council's control of the Foundation is hard-coded into the Articles of Association of the Foundation, which separates the powers of all Foundation agents and defers those powers to the Council:
   * Directors/Supervisors are appointed/removed by each other on behalf of the Council
   * Directors must resign from other positions of authority in the Council (except Voter)
   * Supervisors ensure that Directors comply with the articles
   * No Supervisor decision is valid without Council approval.

-4.5.
+4.7.
 New Directors/Supervisors will be appointed/removed according to PIPs approved by the Council.

 ##### Transparency

-4.6.
+4.8.
 The Foundation's Articles compel the agents of the Foundation to give full notice to the Council concerning:
   * Any appointment/removal of Alternate Directors and/or Secretaries
   * Any resignations of Directors and/or Supervisors

 ##### Right to Refuse

-4.7.
+4.9.
 The Directors and Supervisors of the Foundation can refuse the Council's decisions subject to the limitations imposed on them by the law and their duty to steward Pocket Network.
 If they refuse without cause, the Council may remove them.

 ##### Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities

-4.8.
+4.10.
 The Foundation shall serve as a custodial entity for Pocket Network, deferring decision-making to the Council in all cases except Material Adverse Exception Events (MAEEs), i.e. crises resulting from incomplete contracts and unforeseen events.

-4.9.
+4.11.
 MAEEs may include:
   * the DAO having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the DAO or any other smart contract or oracle program on which the DAO depends for any of the Legislature, Judiciary, or Executive functions, having become inoperable, inaccessible or unusable or having itself suffered a MAEE, mutatis mutandis;
   * a material and adverse effect on the use, functionality or performance of the DAO as the result of any bug, defect or error in the DAO or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause, a bug, defect or error will be deemed material only if it results in the unauthorized use of accounts within the Legislature, Judiciary, or Executive functions (which therefore have power over Governance Transactions), or the unauthorized alteration of the permissions/powers (e.g. voting weights) of the aforementioned accounts);
   * any unauthorized use of an administrative function or privilege of the DAO, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by the permission holder or representative of the permission holder (including Foundation Directors and their proxies);